Direct-Effect Risk Minimization for Domain Generalization: Preliminaries

 \section{Preliminaries}

 \textbf{Notations.} In this paper, we will use \emph{capital} letters such as $X$, $Y$, and $Z$ to represent random variables, \emph{lower-case} letters such as $x$ and $z$ to represent realization of random variables, and letters with \emph{hat} such as $\hat{Z}$ to represent inferred variables by the model.
-We use the \emph{calligraphic capital} letter $\mathcal{E}$ to represent the set of environments, and by \emph{lower-case} letter $e$ the domain label. $X \indep Y$ means that random variables $X$ and $Y$ are independent.
-We use $\mathbb{P}^{e}$ to denote the distribution of variables on environment $e$, and use $\mathbb{P}_{B}^{e}$ to denote its corresponding \emph{balanced distribution} (see Definition \ref{def_balanced_distribution}).
-We add the superscript $e$ to a variable such as $x^{e}$ to indicate that the variable is sampled from the distribution of the environment $e$, and $(x^{e}_{i},y^{e}_{i},e)$ refers to an instance sampled from $\mathbb{P}^{e}$.
-We denote by $\mathcal{H}$ the hypothesis class of models, and by $h:\mathcal{X}\rightarrow\mathcal{Y}$ the predictor. $R^{e}(h)$ refers to the risk of predictor $h$ on environment $e$. \emph{Environment} and \emph{domain} are of the same concept, and we use them interchangeably throughout the paper.
+We use the \emph{calligraphic capital} letter $\mathcal{E}$ to represent the set of environments and by \emph{lower-case} letter $e$ the domain label. $X \indep Y$ means that random variables $X$ and $Y$ are independent.
+We use $\mathcal{D}^{e}$ and $\mathbb{P}^{e}$ to denote the distribution and the corresponding probability density function (PDF) in environment $e$, respectively.
+We add the superscript $e$ to a variable such as $x^{e}$ to indicate that the variable is sampled from the distribution of the environment $e$, and $(x^{e}_{i},y^{e}_{i},e)$ refers to an instance sampled from $\mathcal{D}^{e}$.
+We denote by $\mathcal{H}$ the hypothesis class of models and by $h:\mathcal{X}\rightarrow\mathcal{Y}$ the predictor. $R^{e}(h)$ refers to the risk of predictor $h$ in the environment $e$. \emph{Environment} and \emph{domain} are of the same concept, and we use them interchangeably throughout the paper.